NikkaLuna/NikkaLuna/README.md

 # Welcome to My GitHub Project Portfolio

 ## About Me
-I’m a Data Engineer with experience developing and delivering production-grade pipelines in Azure Synapse, ADF, and SQL Server, including 58+ CDC pipelines, schema evolution handling, and QA frameworks adopted across 100+ client data flows.
-I focus on building AI/ML-ready architectures that combine real-time streaming, scalable transformations, and cloud-native design.
+I’m a Data Engineer with 1.5+ years of production experience designing and delivering scalable pipelines across Azure Synapse, ADF, SQL Server, Spark, and AWS.
+My work includes 100+ CDC pipelines, schema evolution handling, and QA frameworks adopted across enterprise data flows, with a strong focus on reliability, auditability, and production readiness.

+I specialize in building AI/ML-ready data architectures, spanning batch and streaming systems, dimensional modeling, and data quality automation.
+I’ve independently owned core data models sourced from fragmented legacy systems, translating ambiguous requirements into validated, documented pipelines used for analytics and downstream automation.

-I bring both technical depth (Spark, Databricks, AWS) and business perspective (B.S. in Software Engineering, Masters in Business Management), with a track record of documenting best practices, mentoring peers, and improving data reliability at scale.
+I bring both technical depth (Spark, Databricks, AWS, CDC architectures) and business perspective (B.S. in Software Engineering, M.S. in Business Management), with a track record of documentation-first delivery, mentoring peers, and improving data reliability at scale.

-My portfolio includes cloud- and ML-focused projects such as AWS Glue ETL pipelines, Kafka Delta streaming, and Databricks/Spark pipelines, and I’m expanding into MLOps and real-time AI pipelines to align with the next wave of data systems.
+My portfolio includes cloud-native and ML-integrated projects such as AWS Glue medallion ETL pipelines, Kafka → Delta streaming architectures, and Databricks/Spark workflows with MLflow-based inference.
+I’m continuing to expand into MLOps and ML platform foundations, with a long-term focus on real-time and AI-driven data systems.

 ## Pinned Projects
 Here are some of my notable projects: